-If a commercial debt is forgiven, you may be required to reduce the expenditure that is deductible under the UCA by all or part of the net forgiven amount.
-If a reduction of the amount of deductible expenditure is made for a depreciating asset, the asset's cost is reduced.
+If a commercial debt is forgiven, you may be required to make a reduction for a depreciating asset.
+If a reduction of the amount of deductible expenditure is made for a depreciating asset, the asset's cost is reduced by the debt forgiveness amount.
 If the reduction is made in a year later than the one in which the asset's start time occurs, the opening adjustable value of the asset is also reduced.

-If an asset's opening adjustable value is reduced and you use the prime cost method to work out the asset's decline in value, you need to use the adjusted prime cost formula for the income year that the change is made and in later years - see Methods of working out decline in value on page 6.
+If an asset's opening adjustable value is reduced and you use the prime cost method to work out the asset's decline in value, you need to use the adjusted prime cost formula for the income year that the change is made and in later years; see Methods of working out decline in value on page 6.